Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a control design project, where the mathematical model of the UAV is described in the thesis work, as well as the details of the methodology and programming of the codes.
+This is a control design project, where the mathematical model of coupled tanks are programed in Simulink file and the Controller in .m files.
+The details of the methodology and programming of the codes are described in the [Article](https://github.com/Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/blob/main/Article/Article%20-%20Analysis_and_Control_Design_for_Coupled_Tanks.pdf).

 ### Prerequisites

 All this project was built using Matlab and Simulink tool.
-To test the controller project into the drone non-linear system, it is important to have all those file in the same folder.
+To test the controller project, it is important to have all those file in the same folder.
 <!--This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh